Philliec459/Altair-used-to-Assess-Rock-Typing-Techniques-Comparing-to-Winland-r35-and-Amaefule-FZI-RQI/README.md

 ### Data:

-Clerke's Rosetta Stone Arab-D carbonate data(1) is used as the source data for our Pandas dataframe.
-Permeability (and log10 of perm lPerm) and Porosity are the routine core analysis data that we are using as a roadmap to interrogate our data.
-This is a very unique carbonate dataset in that Clerke masterfully randomly selected these data starting from 1,000's of inspected core plug samples that was were later culled down to the final samples in this set.
-This dataset covers the full range in poro-perm space for the Arab-D carbonate.
-We also employ the Petrophysical Rock types (PRTs) developed by Clerke and compare this to Windland's r35 and Amaefule's FZI.
+Clerke's Rosetta Stone Arab-D carbonate data(1) is show below in the display of our data.
+This is Core analysis data.
+The Permeability (and log10 of perm lPerm) and Porosity are from the routine core analysis data.
+Clerke masterfully selected this dataset starting from thousands of qualified, inspected plug samples where the final samples were randomly selected from the group to create a very unique in that covers the full range in poro-perm space and Petrophysical Rock Types (PRTs).

+High Pressure Mercury Injection (HPMI) was performed on each of the core plug samples too.
+The HPMI data was fit to the Thomeer hyperbolas for each pore system giving us the Thomeer parameters Pd, G and Bulk Volume Occupied for each pore system found in the plug sample.